stereum-dev/ethereum2-docker-compose/compose-examples/teku-only/README.md

 ## Validator accounts with launchpad
 Please complete the steps on [launchpad](https://pyrmont.launchpad.ethereum.org/) and store the generated files of `~/eth2.0-deposit-cli/validator_keys` in `./launchpad`.

 1. Generate your validator(s) using [launchpad](https://pyrmont.launchpad.ethereum.org/) and complete the process
 2. Copy your generated validator(s) from `~/eth2.0-deposit-cli/validator_keys` to `./launchpad`
 3. Create the validator password files in `./launchpad`.
 For each validator `keystore-m_xxx.json` key file a corresponding password txt file is required.
 The password file will need to be named to match the corresponding `keystore-m_xxx.txt` file.

+Repeat these steps as often as you like, restart your validator to make it notice your new accounts!

-## Run your prysm Ethereum 2.0 staking node
+## Run your Teku Ethereum 2.0 staking node

 ### Start it up
 Run with (as deamon with "-d")